utsaslab/squirrelfs/artifact_evaluation.md

 Run `scripts/build_benchmarks.sh` to compile filebench and LMDB and install dependencies required by the evaluation scripts.
 All other experiment scripts use pre-built binaries or compile the required tests.

+**Please also create an SSH key in `~/.ssh/id_ed25519` and add it to your GitHub account.** One of the experiments clones a repository from GitHub and requires a key to complete this operation.

 ### Arguments

 Each experiment scripts requires some subset of the following arguments: